-If selected, the Contractor, with the assistance of ORSC staff, will be responsible for coordinating and obtaining needed information from the state retirement systems (video, telephone conferences or email should suffice).
+If selected, the Contractor will be responsible for coordinating and obtaining needed information from the state retirement systems (video, telephone conferences or email should suffice).
 The Contractor will be responsible for all of the Contractor's travel arrangements, travel expenses, and clerical support.